oliviamcauley/Bar_Surfing/README.md

 # Bar Surfing
-Bars are non-axisymmetric perturbations drivers of changes in the shape of isolated galaxies over time.
+Bars are non-axisymmetric perturbations that are drivers of changes in the shape of isolated galaxies over time.

 The goal of this project is to use test particle simulations[^1] to understand if a cluster can survive being at a stable point in a barred galaxy as the stable point moves outward towards the solar circle[^2] due to a decelerating bar.